TGDivy/TGDivy/README.md

 ## 💬🌞

-> Well done is better than well said. ~ Benjamin Franklin
+> Ponder and deliberate before you make a move. ~ Sun Tzu

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )